szabgab/awesome-for-non-programmers/README.md

 * [Flexbox Froggy](https://github.com/thomaspark/flexboxfroggy) Learn CSS Flexbox while playing!
 ## Contributing to this list

 If you'd like to add an item, please provide a brief description what non-programmers can do and how can they contribute to that project.
-Include a link directly to the page that explains how and what to contribute.
+Include a link directly to the page that explains how and what to contribute..

 ## License